 - Clearing Honeysuckle and other non-native invasive plants

-- Clean debris from drain areas and water runoff ditches, Camp Michaels
+- Clean debris from drain areas and water runoff ditches

 - Plant grass seed

 Every tree planted during service for the Camp Conservation Day event helps our friends at the Taking Root Initiative.
-The purpose of the Taking Root campaign is to Plant 2 million trees in the eight county OH-KY-IN tri-state region by 2020.
+The purpose of the Taking Root campaign is to Plant trees in the eight-county OH-KY-IN tri-state region.

 Camp Conservation Day is sponsored Ku-Ni-Eh Lodge 145.
 The arrowmen of Ku-Ni-Eh provide considerable support through fiscal gifts and service hours to our Council Camps.

 For more information on Camp Conservation Days, please contact: